Learn More

 Applications will be evaluated based on how they demonstrate:

-Innovation: Is this project a new and creative way to improve the lives of children and families in the child welfare system?
+- Innovation: Is this project a new and creative way to improve the lives of children and families in the child welfare system?
 To what degree would this be transformational to the field, if successful?

-Impact: Would this project make a meaningful difference to the child welfare field, readily grow to support more children and families, or become a model for others?
+- Scalable: Would this project make a meaningful difference to the child welfare field, readily grow to support more children and families, or become a model for others?
 Would the Springboard Prize make a meaningful difference to the likelihood of the project’s success?

-Achievability: Is it likely the project will be executed successfully?
+- Achievable: Is it likely the project will be executed successfully?
 Does the project’s leadership have the knowledge, experience, and capacity required?
 Are external factors, such as the economic and political environment, taken into account?

-Connection: Does the project include leadership and/or participation of those with a deep connection to or direct experience in the child welfare system?
+- Representative: Does the project include leadership and/or participation of those with a deep connection to or direct experience in the child welfare system?

 We especially welcome applications that serve those most affected by the child welfare system, including low-income and Black, Brown, and Indigenous communities.
-Additionally, we are seeking projects that are appropriately responsive to the context of 2021, including COVID-19, though we intend to invest in ideas that have staying power beyond the pandemic.

 Who is eligible to apply?